bn-rbhumbra/zap-pipeline-plugin/README.md

 mvn clean install
 ```

+NOTE: If you receive errors while the tests run, ensure you use JDK 12

 ## Installation
 Copy the ./target/zap-pipeline.hpi file to the $JENKINS_HOME/plugins directory and restart Jenkins.
 You can also use the plugin management console (Manage Jenkins -> Manage Plugins -> Advanced -> Upload Plugin)